 What to Do When Unemployed and Broke

-If you're unemployed and broke, you're not alone.
+If you're unemployed and broke and wondering what to do, you're not alone.

 The fact is, only 39% of Americans can actually afford a $1,000 emergency.
 So, imagine what you're supposed to do when your paychecks stop and you get a little unemployment instead?

 #1: Realize that this is a Season of Life